|

 We must recover the bodies immediately, said Legolas,

-decisively, identify these unfortunate people and inform
+decisively.
+We must identify these unfortunate people and

-turned to Haldir.
+He turned to Haldir.
 Which is the nearest guard post?

 Baradorn.